goldmont/ROMInstaller/README.md

 ```

-Then declare the Fragment newly created by adding it to the Fragment list.
+Then, declare the Fragment newly created by adding it to the Fragment list.
 Under

 ```java